ishubham21/node-youtube-scraper/README.md

 Well, then this application can be for you.

-This is a node application which is built using **ytdl-core** to help user download the Youtube elements including Video, Audio and Subtitles directly using node CLI into their devices.
+This is a node application which is built using **ytdl-core** to help the user download the Youtube elements including Video, Audio and Subtitles directly using node CLI into their devices.

 This application contains three files to facilitate the download of audio, video and/or subtitles respectively from Youtube.